khoantd2010/khoantd2010.github.io/_pages/about.md

 Recent News
 ======
 _____________
-* May 22, 2021: I have been awarded a [Student Grant](https://github.com/khoantd2010/khoantd2010.github.io/blob/master/files/ICC%2021%20Student%20Grant%20Khoa%20Nguyen.pdf) to IEEE International Conference on Communications (ICC 2021)
+* May 22, 2021: I have been awarded a [Student Grant](https://github.com/khoantd2010/khoantd2010.github.io/blob/master/files/ICC%2021%20Student%20Grant%20Khoa%20Nguyen.pdf) for IEEE International Conference on Communications (ICC 2021)
 * Jan 25, 2021: Our paper submitted to ICC2021 confenrece has been accepted for publication.
 * Jan 13, 2021: Our work on GAOne has been accepted for publication in Journal of Networking and Network Applications
 * Dec 17, 2002: NSERC project has been extended until March 2021.